 Some of Gary Vaynerchuk’s quotes have been shared widely across the internet.
 Here are some you might enjoy;

 Winning is not defined by me or by your parents, or even the market.
 It is defined by you.

 Losing your focus?

-I don’t give a fuck what anybody else has.
-I’m focused on my shit.
-Start focusing on your shit.
+I don’t care what anybody else has.
+I’m focused on my business.
+Start focusing on your business.

 Actually do it

 If 1 out of 15 of your ideas succeed that’s better than 99% of your friends who never start a single idea.

 It is not about how much sleep you get.
 It’s about what you do when you are awake.

 The rough road

-Eat shit for 24 months & eat cavier for the rest of your life.
+Eat bad food for 24 months & eat cavier for the rest of your life.

 Take the shot

 Rollup to that attractive woman in the bar and ask her out.
 Rollout on that good looking due and ask him out for coffee.
 Rollup on your business idea and make it happen.
 Because being 50, 60, 70, 80, 90 and regretting that you didn’t swing that bat is the worst regret of them all.

 Work.
 That’s how you get it.

 Most people lack the skill or ability to build multi-million dollar businesses.
 Entrepreneurs find a way to shake things up by doing the things we believed to be most unlikely.
 It is not the value of the business in monetary sums that is important, it is the impact it creates in society.
 Traveling down the path of an entrepreneur isn’t easy, but if you do it right it’s all worth it in the end.